 The ASC-CDL specification is one of the few widely supported formats for look exchange between color correction systems.
-The specification of ASC-CDL has been finished in its current form in 2009 by Josh Pines and David Reisner as part of their work for the Digital Intermediate Subcommittee of the ASC Technology Committee.
-ASC-CDL is intended for the interchanging of basic, primary color correction metadata in order to “help share and maintain the cinematographer’s look through the production process” (from the ASC-CDL README file).
+The specification of ASC-CDL was finished in its current form in 2009 by Josh Pines and David Reisner as part of their work for the Digital Intermediate Subcommittee of the ASC Technology Committee.
+ASC-CDL is intended for the interchanging of basic, primary color correction metadata in order to “help share and maintain the cinematographer‘s look through the production process” (from the ASC-CDL README file).

-In this article we would like to highlight how Livegrade Pro’s and Livegrade Studio’s implementation of this standard impacts your work.
+In this article, we would like to highlight how Livegrade Pro’s and Livegrade Studio’s implementation of this standard impacts your work.
 We’ll revisit the details about the parameters and filter formula specified by ASC-CDL, discuss the different interaction types in the software, and show an example for setting up the color grading in multiple nodes.

 Slope, Offset, Power (SOP)